Updated 27th August 2021

 Information for ovarian cancer patients in Scotland who are currently receiving treatment

-Scroll down to read more about the current advice for patients.
-The latest government advice for anyone shielding can also be found here.
+Scroll down to read more about the current advice for the highest risk group or visit the Scottish Government website here.

 The UK has approved four Covid-19 vaccines